 We have a new entrance to the hotel to ensure that guests coming in and leaving the building cross over as little as possible.
 The entrance will be through the large outdoor Courtyard door and will take you directly into the reception.
 There will be clear signage when you arrive to guide you.

 Hand sanitiser will be placed at the entrance and at key areas around the hotel.
-We politely ask that you sanitise your hands before entering the hotel.
+We politely ask that you sanitise your hands before entering the hotel and throughout your stay.

 Card Payments Only